Essential Tips for Moving to Iceland

 Make sure you place Culture Night on your calendar, an August event in Reykjavik where all shops and restaurants stay open late with multiple exhibitions and events happening simultaneously.
 Food in Iceland is also celebrated in a midwinter festival called Þorrablót.
 You will have a chance to taste strange yet interesting dishes during the festival, anything from rotten shark to liver sausage.
 Modern examples of Icelandic food culture can be tasted during the Food and Fun festival in February every year.

-Moving to Iceland: Important Information
+How to Move to Iceland: Important Information You Need to Know

 First, there is the Kennitala, which is the ID number you will be assigned.
-It is quite similar to the social security number U.S. citizens have.
+It is quite similar to the Social Security number U.S. citizens have.
 Once you register as a resident in Iceland, you will receive your Kennitala number.
 This number is required to allow you to get set up, open bank accounts, access the medical system, etc.

 If you are visiting Iceland on a tourist visa, keep in mind that it is only valid for 90 days.
 Only utilize a tourist visa if you are just visiting for a vacation.